 It is important not to forget community land under customary tenure.
 There is usually no women's representation on the (village) management committees of the common property resources such as grazing land.
-The National Land Policy could insist on women's representation on these committees.
-The National Land Policy should also promote the formal institutionalisation of these arrangements through the establishment legally recognised Communal Associations (CLAs), where the law already provides for a minimum representation for women.
-In customary principle, the interests of each household or family would be represented in a communal land holding.
-Because State law does not recognise families as 'legal persons', it is simplest to avoid the danger of the (usually male) household head representing only his own interests in the CLA by stipulating that men and women should individually have to be members of any CLA.
-(This would be in line with the Constitution of Uganda, which forbids discrimination against women.)
-The National Land Policy should also insist that all CLA constitutions respect the rights of women.
+National policy could insist on women's representation on these committees.
+National land policy should also promote the formal institutionalisation of these arrangements throughtheestablishmentoflegallyrecognised Communal Land Associations (CLAs).
+The law currently does not mandate gender equity on the executive committees, or even that women be considered members of the CLA.
+Policy should be that husbands and wives are both individual members of CLAs rather than considering household membership, represented by the head (usually male).
+It should also stipulate that women have fair representation on the executive committee.
+The law is also unclear on the extent to which the executive committee is legally bound by the CLA's constitution.
+Since it will be practically impossible to get redress through civil litigation should a committee act against the interests of members and against the constitution, the law should say that any action by the committee which is not authorised by the CLA constitution is invalid.
+Policy should also insist that all CLA constitutions respect the rights of women.
 It is the responsibility of the District Land Registrar to approve every constitution before the CLA can be recognised, and they should be given clear guidelines on the acceptable standards for gender fairness.